Tiberias & the Sea of Galilee

 Still relatively undiscovered by mass tourism, Susita is one of the Sea of Galilee region’s best-kept secrets—a magical blend of history, landscape, and serenity.

-Sea of Galilee Beaches – Saving the Best for Last
+Sea of Galilee Beaches: The Best for Last

-- On the eastern side, the beaches are more developed.
-Many visitors flock to Gofra Beach, which offers lifeguards, a mini-market, public showers and restrooms, accessible paths, and designated areas for BBQs and camping.
+- On the eastern side one popular spot is Gofra Beach—fully equipped with lifeguards, a mini-market, public showers and restrooms, accessible paths, and designated BBQ and camping areas.
 It’s perfect for families and groups looking for comfort and convenience.